Azure/fta-internalbusinessapps/appmodernization/webapps-features-walkthrough/fta-webapp-features-demo.md

 ### **10. (optional) Adding your own domain and IP/SNI SSL**

-> [!Note] The screen grabs show an earlier demo using a private domain so the "*.azurewebsites.net" is inconsistent.
+> **Note:** The screen grabs show an earlier demo using a private domain so the "*.azurewebsites.net" is inconsistent.

 i.
 [Upload the SSL certificate following this guide](https://docs.microsoft.com/en-gb/azure/app-service/app-service-web-tutorial-custom-ssl)